ebiwd/EBI-Framework/libraries/foundation-6/docs/pages/index.md

 ## Installing

 There are a number of ways to install Foundation for Sites.
-If you're just getting started, we recommend downloading Yeti Launch, which allows you to quickly set up starter projects with any Foundation framework.
-You can also install our Node CLI to do the same thing.
+If you're just getting started, we recommend installing our Node CLI, which allows you to quickly set up starter projects with any Foundation framework.

-It's also possible to manually install Foundation for Sites into your project through npm, Bower, Meteor, or Composer.
+It's also possible to manually install Foundation for Sites into your project through npm, Bower, Meteor, NuGet or Composer.

 <a href="installation.html" class="large button">Install Foundation for Sites</a>